SEL-Columbia/networker/COMPARISON.md

 The following graphs compare the performance of NetworkPlanner (np) and NetworkBuild (nb) in terms of run time and memory usage.

-The results contrast:
+The results contrast and show:

-The quadratic memory usage of NetworkPlanner vs the linear memory usage of NetworkBuild.
+- The quadratic memory usage of NetworkPlanner vs the linear memory usage of NetworkBuild.

-The cubic(?) run time of NetworkPlanner vs the O(NlogN) run time of NetworkBuild.
+- The cubic(?) run time of NetworkPlanner vs the O(NlogN) run time of NetworkBuild.

-The fact that runs beyond 6400 nodes were not possible via NetworkPlanner due to the high memory usage.
+- The fact that runs beyond 6400 nodes were not possible via NetworkPlanner due to the high memory usage.

 Run times are in seconds, memory is in GB.
+Blue represents the existing NetworkPlanner modKruskal based algorith.
+Green represents the new NetworkBuild modBoruvka based algorithm.

 #### Medium Demand Run Time